mapbox/mapbox-studio-classic/docs/0000-01-01-style-quickstart.md

 Style quickstart
 ================

 Mapbox Studio uses a language called CartoCSS to determine the look of a map.
-Colors, sizes, and shapes can all be manipulated by applying their relative CartoCSS parameters in the stylesheet panel to the right of the map.
+Colors, sizes, and shapes can all be manipulated by applying their specific CartoCSS parameters in the stylesheet panel to the right of the map.
 Read the [CartoCSS manual](https://www.mapbox.com/carto/) for a more detailed introduction to the language.

-In this tutorial we’ll create a custom style by writing Carto for buildings, roads, and parks.
+In this tutorial we’ll create a custom style by writing CartoCSS for buildings, roads, and parks.

 Create a style project
 ----------------------